ahlisbon/diacriticsAndNengo/README.md

 - right ctrl+w = ₩

 # Converting Western Years ⇄ Nengō
-The hotkey combination for converting years is ctrl+shift+y
+ctrl+shift+y is the hotkey combination for converting years.

 This macro lets you convert years as you are typing.
 The macro accounts for three scenarios:
 - typing in word processors